 In addition, the Force Communications Center acts as the Force telephone operator and provides telephone directory assistance for all Force members and external callers.
 Lastly, the Force Communications Center is responsible for the proactive monitoring and detection of faults across all MFO network nodes and equipment outside of normal business hours and tasking on-call ICT maintenance support in the case of key ICT events.

 The detachment’s MFO mission includes: educating personnel about the types of UXO and explosives hazards they may encounter in the Sinai; conducting verifications of known hazard areas to determine location, quantity, and type of explosive contamination; and ensuring that accurate hazard area maps are available.
-The detachment maintains a main office on North Camp and a satellite office at South Camp.
 A member of the EOD also participates on the Emergency Reaction Team and, as needed, with the Operation Center’s Incident Management Team.

 Since June 2010, in addition to the Rotary-Wing Aviation Unit, the Aviation Company has contributed aircraft to the the Fixed-Wing Aviation Unit.
 Currently, this consists of one C-12 Huron aircraft, three pilots and two maintenance engineers.